lsst/qserv/README.txt

   Load the pt1.1 data :
   ---------------------

+Assuming you've sourced qserv-env.sh, next command will launch Qserv :
+  $ qserv-start

   $ ./admin/qserv-load-data-pt11.sh
 will load PT1.1 Object data.

   Launch Qserv and run a small test :
   -----------------------------------

-Assuming you've sourced qserv-env.sh, next command will launch Qserv :
+If not already done :
   $ qserv-start
 Then connect to MySQL proxy :
   $ ./admin/qserv-connect-mysql-proxy.sh